Skip To Main Content

 In addition to his collegiate coaching, Hardie spent ten years as a successful high school head baseball coach in Minnesota and South Dakota.
 His teams qualified for the state tournament nine of his 10 years.
 During his high school coaching career, Hardie coached 29 All-State and 46 All-Region athletes.
 Furthermore, 18 of his athletes signed collegiate baseball national letters-of-intent.

-Hardie, a native of Aberdeen, S.D., has been married to his wife, Lisa, for 31 years.
-They have three children: Sierra, Zach, and Madisyn, a son-in-law: Wesley Kroupa, and two grandchildren: Sofia and Cruise (children of Wesley and Sierra Kroupa).
+Hardie, a native of Aberdeen, S.D., has been married to his wife, Lisa, for 32 years.
+They have three children: Sierra, Zach, and Madisyn, and two grandchildren: Sofia and Cruise (children of Sierra).

 Conference